-Year Ended December 31, ıber 31, 2020 2019 Net cash provided by (used in) operating activities \$ 20,050 \$ (17,999) Net cash used in investing activities (34,713) (28,213) Net cash provided by financing activities 42,081 27,469 Effect of exchange rates on cash 523 (259) Net increase (decrease) in cash, cash equivalents and restricted cash 27,941 (19,002) Cash, cash equivalents and restricted cash, beginning of period 12,074 31,076 Cash, and cash equivalents, end of period \$ 40,015 \$ 12,074

-Operating activities.
-Net cash provided by operating activities was \$20.1 million for the year ended December 31, 2020 compared to net cash used in operating activities of \$18.0 million for the same period in 2019.
-Net cash provided by operating activities for the year ended December 31, 2020 was primarily attributable to the net cash provided by changes in working capital, non-cash loss on debt conversion and extinguishment, a non-cash fair value adjustment on derivative instrument, depreciation and amortization, including the amortization of debt discount and debt issuance costs, and share-based compensation expense, offset by net losses incurred during the period.
-Net cash used in operating activities for the year ended December 31, 2019 was primarily attributable to the net losses incurred during the period, partially offset by non-cash charges for depreciation and amortization, including the amortization of debt discount and debt issuance costs, and share-based compensation of debt discount and debt issuance costs, and share-based compensation of debt discount and debt issuance costs, and share-based compensation of debt discount and debt issuance costs, and share-based compensation of debt discount and debt issuance costs, and share-based compensation expense.
+Year Ended December 31, 2021 2020 2019 Net cash (used in) provided by operating activities \$ (25,212) \$ 20,050 \$ (17,999) Net cash provided by (used in) investing activities 6,078 (34,713) (28,213) Net cash provided by financing activities 29,921 42,081 27,469 Effect of exchange rates on cash (990) 523 (259) Net increase (decrease) in cash, cash equivalents and restricted cash 9,797 27,941 (19,002) Cash, cash equivalents and restricted cash, beginning of period 40,015 12,074 31,076 Cash, cash equivalents and restricted cash, end of period \$ 49,812 \$ 40,015 \$ 12,074 activities for the year ended December 31, 2021 was primarily attributable to the net cash used by changes in working capital, and the adjustments to the net loss such as share-based compensation expense, depreciation and amortization, including the amortization of debt discount and debt issuance costs, partially offset by the gain on sale of Ctrack South Africa and a non-cash fair value adjustment on derivative instrument.
+Net cash provided by operating activities for the year ended December 31, 2020 was primarily attributable to non-cash charges for depreciation and amortization, including the amortization of debt discount and debt issuance costs, and share-based compensation expense as add backs to the net loss incurred during the period.
+Net cash used in operating activities for the year ended December 31, 2019 was primarily attributable to the net losses incurred during the period, partially offset by non-cash charges for depreciation and amortization, including the amortization of debt discount and debt issuance costs, and share-based compensation expense.